-A washcloth is the perfect item to turn into a makeshift plug.
+A washcloth is the perfect item for a DIY bath plug.
 Tuck a flat washcloth into a plastic bag.
 Squeeze or suck most of the air from the bag, sealing the ends if it's a sandwich or storage bag, tying the ends in a knot or using a cable tie to seal the washcloth in the bag.
-Roll or fold the washcloth-in-a-bag so it fits into the drain hole, insert it (much of the washcloth should be sticking out of the drain) and turn the water on.
+Roll or fold the washcloth-in-a-bag so it fits into the bathtub drain hole, insert it (much of the washcloth should be sticking out of the drain) and turn the water on.
 You may have to hold the bag and washcloth in the drain until enough water is in the tub to keep them in place.

 Single-Serve Coffee Pods

-Check the drain size in your tub.
+Check the drain or flange size in your tub.
 A single-serve coffee pod might just fit inside the drain to keep water in a bathtub when the stopper doesn't work.
-Simply set the cup into the drain hole with the top facing down to plug the hole.
+Simply set the cup into the drain opening with the top facing down to plug the hole.
 It might leak a bit, but it should last long enough so that you can take a bath.

 Everyday Toilet Plunger